Analytix-Software-Tools/ftm-cloud/README.md

 # Structure of the Cloud
 This is a FastAPI application that is broken up by domains and services.
 Each domain hosts a router, a controller, and a service.
 Functions for each controller can be found by their corresponding domain in domains -> controllers.
 These controllers generally connect with services which manage the interaction with the database.

+There are 2 Linux VMs that make up the FTM-Cloud with a host for both dev and prod, bringing this total to 4 Linux VMs.
+The VMs are:

+ftm-cloud-dev
+ftm-cloud-prod
+ftm-services-dev
+ftm-services-prod

 # Generating Client
 Generation of client files is supported through the use of OpenAPI generator, which analyzes the resulting spec as defined